US apparel firm cuts off Chinese factory in internment camp

-A U.S. company that stocks college bookstores with t-shirts and other team apparel has cut ties with a Chinese company that drew workers from an internment camp.
+A U.S. company that stocks college bookstores with t-shirts and other team apparel cut its ties Wednesday with a Chinese company that that drew workers from an internment camp holding targeted members of ethnic minority groups.

-Badger Sportswear said in a statement Wednesday that it will no longer work with Hetian Taida Apparel, nor source any goods from the far west Xinjiang region “given the controversy around doing business” there.
+In recent years, authorities in the far west Chinese region of Xinjiang have detained an estimated 1 million Uighurs and Kazakhs in heavily-secured facilities where detainees say they are ordered to renounce their language and religion while pledging loyalty to the China’s ruling Communist Party.

-Last month an Associated Press investigation found the Chinese government had started to force some members of Muslim minority groups to work in manufacturing and food industries.
+Last month an Associated Press investigation found the Chinese government had also started forcing some detainees to work in manufacturing and food industries.
+The investigation tracked recent shipments from one such factory, the privately-owned Hetian Taida Apparel located inside an internment camp, to Badger Sportswear, a leading supplier in Statesville, North Carolina.

-The investigation tracked recent, ongoing shipments from a Hetian Taida factory inside an internment camp to Badger, a leading supplier in Statesville, North Carolina.
+In a statement posted to its website, Badger said Wednesday it will no longer do business with Hetian Taida, nor import any goods from the same region “given the controversy around doing business” there.

 Most Read Business Stories